AleksCipri/AstroBenchmarking/README.md

 ## Galaxy2Galaxy

 This is a [library](https://github.com/ml4astro/galaxy2galaxy) of models, datasets, and utilities to build generative models for astronomical images.
-Next to usfull models using Variational Auto-Encoders, Self-Attention GANs, PixelCNNs and Normalizing Flows, it also has packages that can be used to generate usefull datasets:
+Next to useful models using Variational Auto-Encoders, Self-Attention GANs, PixelCNNs and Normalizing Flows, it also has packages that can be used to generate usefull datasets:

-- Framework for building image datasets using GalSim, a framework for simualting astronomical objects like stars or galaxies (read more about GalSim [here](https://github.com/GalSim-developers/GalSim)).
+- Framework for building image datasets using GalSim, a framework for simulating astronomical objects like stars or galaxies (read more about GalSim [here](https://github.com/GalSim-developers/GalSim)).

 - Tools for building an image dataset from HSC Public data release.